Skip to content

 Use the flash_efr32.sh script at the repository root:

-See 35-Migration for details on the script.
+See 35-Migration for the per-firmware filename pattern table.

 Understanding universal-silabs-flasher